blobbybilb/Tuplite/README.md

 users.del({ active: false }); // deletes inactive users

+// Note: the db.openTable method takes a second optional argument, which is a list of indexes to create.
+Example: const users = db.openTable<User>("user", ["id", "name"]); // creates indexes for the id and name columns, which can speed up read queries (but does come with an extra storage and write overhead)

-// And that's the entire API
+// And that's the entire API!
 ```

 ## History/Name